Leonard-B212/llm-bjj-wiki/README.md

 Content language [English]:
 ```

+You can point the vault path either to your own Obsidian vault or to the included `example-vault/`.

 The API key is stored locally in `.env` and is not committed to the repository.

-The configured vault path must point to an existing Obsidian vault.

-`LANGUAGE` controls descriptive note content.
+`LANGUAGE` controls the descriptive content of generated notes.
 Schema headings, BJJ terminology, filenames, and Wiki-Link targets remain in English.

 ### 3. Dependencies

-The launcher checks whether the required Python packages are installed.
+The launcher checks whether the required Python packages are installed and can install missing dependencies from `requirements.txt`.

-If dependencies are missing, it can install them from `requirements.txt` using the same Python installation that started the launcher.

 Dependencies can also be repaired or reinstalled later through the launcher menu.